I was standing on the scale at my GYN appointment. Scared. Embarrassed. Ashamed.

 • The Military Diet

 I did research on dieting for your blood type.
 I tried supplements.
 I tried counting calories.
 I ate several times a day to maintain my metabolism.
-Then I tried eating nothing all day until I would get home and eat one large meal.
+Then I tried eating nothing all day until I got home and ate one, large meal.
 I bought a Fitbit.
 I tracked my steps.
 I did challenges with my coworkers.
 I made a food journal.
 I bought an exercise bike and a weight set to use at home because going to the gym was embarrassing.
 I felt like I had tried it all and the numbers still weren’t changing.
 I wasn’t changing.
 I was stuck.
 I was frustrated.
 I was sore.
 I was a failure.

 It felt like the more I pushed myself, the more stubborn those stupid little black numbers on my scale became.